 Letter from President

 Many people ask why an author would choose to be published at Kensington instead of one of the larger companies.
 The answer is that although this is becoming a much more technologically based industry, we are still a "people" company.
 There isn't another company where every author has the opportunity to meet and deal with everyone in the firm, including the top management team.
 We treat every writer as a part of our family.
-Our employees and our authors are very loyal and rarely leave: many employees have been with us for close to 25 years, and we have published some of our authors since the company was founded.
+Our employees and our authors are very loyal and rarely leave: many employees have been with us for over 25 years, and we have published some of our authors since the company was founded.

 Chairman, President & CEO